< All Posts

 Another example is a project study by Hlevel on cohousing for the developmentally disabled in Naples/Fort Myers, FL.

-NOAHS ARK CO-HOUSING STUDY
+NOAHS ARK COHOUSING STUDY

 Aging in Place